 YouTube images of women with larger cups are often hideous and mostly designed to tantalise morons.
 If you look around at your colleagues and family, many of the women will be bigger than D cup but chances are they are wearing a badly fitting D cup that makes their breasts look bigger and their grooming a tad scruffy.

 The cause of this phenomena no longer exists.
 For a long time DD was the largest cup size made and people perceived this size as very big.
 Many women wore DD in a bra that had a band much too big for them, it rose up at the back, the cups werent smooth, the shape was distorted, the support was totally inadequate and the comfort level was abysmal.
 In those dark days there were no other options unless you could afford to have bras made for you, or took a chance on having them altered.

 There are no excuses now, innovative lingerie manufacturers are designing fabulous D+ cup bras that are supportive, beautiful, high quality and affordable.
 The size range won’t be in all lingerie shops and department stores, for a variety of reasons, but the really good specialist shops have the finest off them.
-Working with many brands and ranges from around the globe, they test them on themselves and their customers, they review them, decline many and only stock those that do a sublime job of supporting women.
+Working with many large cup lingerie brands and ranges from around the globe, they test them on themselves and their customers, they review them, decline many and only stock those that do a sublime job of supporting women.